Short definition

 SoV (%) = (brand mentions / total mentions of the competitive set) × 100

-Three variables to set before calculating:
+Three variables to lock before you calculate:

 What it is and what it is not